aerogear/offix/docs/sections/ref-conflict-client.md

 When replicating local changes to server it may happen that local changes no longer reflect the server state.
 This situations are often called "Data Conflicts" or "Data Collisions"

-Voyager client offers way to detect and handle conflicts for any GraphQL type by supplying `ConflictLink` implementation to client.
+Offline client offers way to detect and handle conflicts for any GraphQL type by supplying `ConflictLink` implementation to client.
 When collision is detected it can be handled on both server or client.